-The USA Gap Year Fairs Student Ambassador Scholarship was established to recognize students who have demonstrated outstanding motivation and determination to pursue gap year experiences.
+The USA Gap Year Fairs Student Ambassador Scholarship was established in 2017 to recognize students who have demonstrated outstanding motivation and determination to pursue gap year experiences.

-Prospective USA Gap Year Fairs Student Ambassadors must:
+-Lauren Anderson, 2018 USA Gap Year Fairs Student Ambassador

 In 2017, we received a record-breaking number of applications, and awarded three $1,000 scholarships to Emily Braddock, Haby Sondo, and Nora Fried!